Finally, a podcast about TV & women!

 Enjoy an in-depth review of great moments in TV Herstory, careers that inspire, and behind-the-scenes looks at women who performed or somehow brought them to our TVs.
 Do you love talking TV?
 So do we!

 Produced by Cynthia Bemis Abrams

 Moments in tv herstory

 TV news and moments have filled lives since sets became common to living rooms.
 Sure, TV enables us to learn about American history through video sources, but like so much of TV representation, that history has more to do with men's achievements than women's.
 Researched & applying context across social, political and economic themes of the day, episodes about Anita Hill, Billie Jean King's Battle of the Sexes, Murphy Brown's entry into single motherhood and many more.

 All too often, well written TV shows hold subtle yet invaluable leadership themes that become water cooler talk for, well, people who like leadership.
 In The Closer Seasons 1 through 4, Deputy Chief Brenda Leigh Johnson's growth as a team leader and ethical agent is essential viewing for students of culture change.
 Listen to Lucille Ball's early opportunities for smart decision making that led her to build DesiLu Studios to legendary status.

-Oh, and what could be more fun that reliving the brief but witty Sports Night (1998-2000) and the mentoring relationships shared by Natalie, Dana and Isaac.
-Some might say reliving Diana Ross' 1983 televised concert in Central Park is mighty comparable.
-Listen to both... for free!
+Oh, and what's more fun that reliving the brief but witty Sports Night (1998-2000) and the mentoring relationships shared by Natalie, Dana and Isaac?
+Some might say reliving Diana Ross' 1983 televised concert in Central Park is comparable.
+Listen to both... today!